 “Also, groups will have me speak to them, mostly online—my usual mix of professional and political organizations, business and civic associations, think tanks, the college and university lecture circuit, and so on.
 That could last for months, years, who knows.
 I’ll do what I can, and I’ll enjoy it.
 As usual, I’ll have plenty to say and I’ll be happy to say it.”

 “Do you have any favorite themes so far?”
 Vassal asked.

 “Mostly the obvious ones.
 Like you and the Reverend Professor, I’m interested in how people think of themselves and how they act, both as individuals and as social beings.
 Your bug is going to confront people with some big issues.
 Privacy and solitude will be among the biggest.
 Once your bug hits, those will never be the same.

 “Both of those are social constructs with a history that not many people know.
-That history goes back to the ancient Greeks and beyond, possibly to before the first living cell.
+That history goes back to the ancient Greeks and beyond; in some ways, possibly, to before the first living cell.
 What we reveal of ourselves, intentionally and not, and what we try not to reveal—either to ourselves or each other, or to governments, businesses, and so on—is already changing fast.
 Look at the spread of social media these days, and the time we spend with them, the sharing and opening up we do there, and the surveillance and data mining that come back at us as a result.
 We involve ourselves in that to advance our wellbeing and that of people we care about.
 We feel that we have to do that; we live in a fast-paced and crowded world.
 And starting a few days from now—on the day we’ll be releasing your bugs, Vassal—things are going to start changing faster and more profoundly.
 At least, that’s what people will feel and think.
 So, look out, everybody!”

 The other Bigheads stirred.